camroga/camroga.github.io/index.md

 ## About me

-<p style='text-align: justify;'> I have been working as a software developer for 9 years up to date.
+<p align="justify"> I have been working as a software developer for 9 years up to date.
 I have vast experience designing enterprise applications based on object-oriented programming.
 Furthermore, I have the know-how on agile methodologies in order to create successful projects.
 I also enjoy working on the development of mobile applications on Android and, in machine learning problems as well.
 I am currently researching optimization problems as a proposal for the master's thesis. </p>

 ## TECHNICAL SKILLS